abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Modus ponens
 ---

-As an example of a proposition that contains multiple levels of nesting (and a great introduction of the subject in its own right), consider one of the most famous propositions ever, namely *modus ponens*.
+As an example of a proposition that contains multiple levels of nesting (and a great introduction of the subject in its own right), consider one of the oldest (it was alredy known by Stoics at 3rd century B.C.) and most famous propositions ever, namely *modus ponens*.

 Modus ponens is a proposition that states that if **A** is true and if also **A → B** is true (if **A** implies **B**), then **B** is true as well.
 For example, if we know that "Socrates is a human" and that "Being human implies being mortal", we also know that "Socrates is mortal".